 You love saving coupons for a discount?
 The word literally means “piece cut off,” since couper is “to cut” in French.

 The guests arrive and Jonathan has brought his ouija board.
-While everyone nibbles and drinks, he clears a small table in the corner, and everyone gathers for a séance (sitting) to attempt to contact the dead.
+While everyone nibbles and drinks, he clears a small table in the corner, and everyone gathers for a séance (“sitting”) to attempt to contact the dead.
 An angry spirit replies and suddenly a vase explodes!
 The debris (from the obsolete débriser, “to break down”) is scattered all over the floor.
 And the souflé also exploded!
 It’s a mess, so everyone decides to go to a restaurant (literally “to restore with food”) instead.
-Contacting the dead can be risky — it’s like playing a game of roulette (little wheel).
+Contacting the dead can be risky — it’s like playing roulette (“little wheel”).

 So don’t be shy when using French words in English.
 They add elan (from élancer, “to dart”) to your speech and make you stand out from the crowd.
 Don’t camouflage yourself (from camouflet, “a whiff of smoke in the face”), and be chic (a French word of obscure origin, but that might originate from the German Schick, which means “skill”)!

 A few more examples: